ImFlog/docker-discovery/swarm-based/README.md

 Docker : Build, Ship and Run
+Describe how to create a Swarm cluster to scale on multiple servers our services

 Once your images have been builded (see the docker base directory) you have to push them on a public registry.
 1. exec `sudo docker tag slip:latest <username>/slip:latest`